 Brass Finishes – Brass has always been popular with consumers and designers because it’s colorful and luxurious looking.
 However, now people are moving away from polished brass and towards aged or antique brass, satin brass, or unlacquered brass fixtures.

-Consumers and designers are choosing differently when it comes to their kitchens and bathrooms in 2020, including what their preferred luxury fixture finishes are.
+Consumers and designers are choosing differently when it comes to their kitchens and bathrooms, including what their preferred luxury fixture finishes are.
 Plumbing is being highlighted differently than the way it was in the past, and people want more visual impact from their fixtures.
 If your company needs decorative surface finishes for bath or kitchen fixtures, contact ECF today to discuss which of a wide variety of finishes we can provide for your products.